 Prior to discovering Processwork, Liz worked in adult education, community development, human resource management, quality and risk management, non-violent community safety, and local government.

-In her spare time, Liz enjoys scuba diving and writing about herself in the third-person.
+In her spare time, Liz enjoys scuba diving, bird watching, and writing about herself in the third-person.

 Bachelor of Multidisciplinary Science